Shirobachi/Strona-szkoly-programistyczne/README.md

   }
 ```

-### Login/register or user panel
+## Login/register or user panel

-Depended if user is already logged in or not will show up button Sign in or user panel
+Depended if a user is already logged in or not will show up button Sign-in or user panel

+**Registration and logging in**

-#### Registration and loggining in is wrote in PHP and connect to database to save / find user.
-Also passwords are hashed and we implemented protection from SQL injection!
+This module is written in PHP and connects to the database to save/find the user.
+Also, passwords are hashed and we implemented protection from SQL injection!

 ```php
 session_start();